Skip to Content

 What is an example of domestic travel?

-What is considered U.S. domestic travel?
+What is considered US domestic travel?

-What is international vs. domestic travel?
+What is the difference between domestic and international travel?

 Is Hawaii considered a domestic flight?